Flying Scotsman (railway service): Corridor tenders

 The non-stop runs were achieved with a special corridor tender which had an increased coal capacity of nine tons instead of the usual eight.
 A driver and fireman were able to access the locomotive from the train through a narrow passageway inside the tender tank plus a flexible bellows connection linking it with the leading coach.
 The passageway, which ran along the right-hand side of the tender, was 5 ft high and 18 in wide.
 Further corridor tenders were built at intervals until 1938, and eventually there were 22; at various times, they were coupled to engines of classes A1, A3, A4 and W1, but by the end of 1948, all were running with class A4 locomotives.
-Use of the corridor tender for changing crews on the move in an A4 loco is shown in the 1953 British Transport Films' Elizabethan Express, the name of another London-to-Edinburgh non-stop train.
+Use of the corridor tender for changing crews on the move in an A4 locomotive is shown in the 1953 British Transport Films' Elizabethan Express, the name of another London-to-Edinburgh non-stop train.